ticketscloud/doc/v1/basics.rst

-Response headers are returned by the server when sending back content and include a number of different header fields, many of which are standard HTTP response header and have no significance to CouchDB operation.
-The list of response headers important to CouchDB are listed below.
+Response headers are returned by the server when sending back content and include a number of different header fields, many of which are standard HTTP response header and have no significance to TicketsCloud operation.
+The list of response headers important to TicketsCloud are listed below.

 - :header:`Content-Length`